jekyll/minima/_posts/2020-07-19-life-lessons.md

 #### **6. Be enthusiastic**

 Kevin Kelly in his [blog post](https://kk.org/thetechnium/68-bits-of-unsolicited-advice/){:target="_blank"} mentions that enthusiasm is worth 25 IQ points.
 I couldn't agree more.
 I have seen this work first hand.
-My ex-boss was one of the most enthusiastic people I have ever met.
+My ex-boss was one of the most enthusiastic person I have ever met.
 His enthusiasm was contagious.
 His energy and his mood had the ability to lift the spirits of the entire floor.
 Working with him was so much more fun because of his enthusiastic nature.
 Be like him.

 ![Enthusiasm](/assets/img/Enthusiasm.png)